jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/jdbc/README.md

 contain the CRUD (Create, Read, Update, Delete) operations.
 We can then implement that interface while using the base class properties.

-DAO provides a separation layer from the database, meaning we can change from a PostgreSQL to a MySQL database with minimal changes.
+DAO provides a separation layer from the database, meaning we can switch from a PostgreSQL to a MySQL database with minimal changes.
 DAO also works well with normalized data, as the table joins become much simpler.

-An alternative we can use is the **repository** pattern, where we focus on accessing only a single table per class.
+Another design we could have used is the **repository** pattern, where we focus on accessing only a single table per class.
 Had the database been distributed, this pattern would have been a great alternative.
 The repository design would allow us to shard the database so that if data is requested, we only fetch from the shards that have what we need.